swingerman/ha-dual-smart-thermostat/README.md

 ### target_temp_low

   _(optional) (float)_ Set initial target low temperature.
-If this variable is not set, it will retain the target temperature low set before restart if available.
+If this variable is not set, it will retain the target low temperature set before restart if available.

 ### target_temp_high

   _(optional) (float)_ Set initial target high temperature.
-If this variable is not set, it will retain the target temperature high set before restart if available.
+If this variable is not set, it will retain the target high temperature set before restart if available.

 ### ac_mode

   _(optional) (boolean)_ Set the switch specified in the `heater` option to be treated as a cooling device instead of a heating device.
-This parameter will be ignored if `cooler` option is defined.
+This parameter will be ignored if `cooler` entity is defined.

   _default: false_